ruiyangge/ruiyangge.github.io/index.md

 ---

 ## News and Updates
+- **Feb 2026**: Our work reviewing neuroimaging-derived brain age and subtyping in adolescent major depressive disorder has been published in [Neuroscience & Biobehavioral Reviews](https://www.sciencedirect.com/science/article/pii/S0149763426000618) and [Nature Communications](https://www.nature.com/articles/s41467-026-69697-2)!
+- **Jan 2026**: We received an SOBP Special Project, see you at the 2026 SOBP Annual Meeting @ NYC.
 - **Oct 2025**: I am honored to receive the [ACNP Global Scholarship](https://acnp.org/annual-meeting/global-scholarship/)!
 - **Sep 2025**: Our [CentileBrain project](https://centilebrain.org/) has been awarded a [NIMH R01](https://taggs.hhs.gov/Detail/AwardDetail?arg_AwardNum=R01MH134962&arg_ProgOfficeCode=134)!
 - **Aug 2025**: Our collaboration "Episode-specific cortical functional connectome reorganization and neurobiological correlates in bipolar disorder: a cross-sectional study" has been published online in [BMC Medicine](https://link.springer.com/article/10.1186/s12916-025-04277-7) (5-year IF=9.4)!
 Huge congratulations to Xiaobo on this fantastic achievement!